-The images below show the location of the new downwind segment and the curved path from downwind to the final approach along with the noise "footprint" of a Boeing 737-800-a commonly used aircraft at YVR-conducting the arrival and approach procedure.
+The images below show the noise "footprint" of a Boeing 737-800-a commonly used aircraft at YVR-conducting the arrival and approach procedure.
 Maximum sound level-expressed in decibels as dB(A)-is shown at various intensities using colours.
 Single-event noise level metrics represent the maximum noise level at a receptor location, considering a particular set of aircraft operations.